Conducts clinical diagnostic evaluation and assessment of students, including urgent-care/crisis evaluations.

-Experience working collaboratively with colleagues, campus departments, and student groups.
+Working collaboratively with colleagues, campus departments, and student groups.

-Experience with the development, implementation, and assessment of student mental health programs.
+Development, implementation, and assessment of student mental health programs.

 Licenses and Certifications:

-Licensed or license eligible as a Clinical Psychologist in Illinois.
+Licensed or license eligible as a clinical psychologist in Illinois.

 Working in a university counseling setting.

-Demonstrated experience working collaboratively with other offices on campus to develop and provide a network of supportive student services.
+Working collaboratively with other offices on campus to develop and provide a network of supportive student services.

 Demonstrated multicultural skills/experience and commitment to diversity and inclusion issues.